 The course is led by Mary Faith Marshall, Director of the Center for Health Humanities and Ethics.
 The weekly seminar focuses on topics that transcend the borders of the different internship placements, such as: “doing” ethics in a clinical setting; the patient/surrogate decision maker experience; moral understandings in the clinical setting, the sociology of the modern hospital and clinical training; and the pragmatics of ethics and moral distress case consultation.
 Because the course is run as a seminar we look for applicants who can reliably make thoughtful contributions to class discussion.

 Each student is required to thoroughly analyze the assigned readings, participate actively in class, and complete a research project focusing on a problem or issue presented during their internship.

-We are now accepting applications for fall 2021.
+We are now accepting applications for spring.
 Preference will be given to graduating 4th years who are minoring in bioethics, doing an interdisciplinary major, or who have done well in one or more upper level bioethics electives.
 It is rare for 3rd years to gain admission; such students need to present special circumstances.